Inflect logo

 Executive Summary

-Rzeszów is the strategic anchor for southeastern Poland, serving high-stakes aviation and software engineering sectors.
-It offers a reliable, low-latency environment for enterprises that prioritize regional data sovereignty and proximity to industrial production hubs without the premium costs associated with Warsaw.
-This market serves as a vital technical staging point for organizations managing cross-border digital services.
+Rzeszów serves as the strategic technical anchor for southeastern Poland, catering to high-stakes aviation and software engineering sectors.
+It provides a stable, low-latency environment for organizations prioritizing regional data sovereignty and proximity to industrial production hubs.
+This market is a vital staging point for firms managing cross-border digital services without the high costs of a primary capital city.

 Rzeszów: At A Glance